markusdd/rusty_meter/README.md

 Eventually, as this is all SCPI based, it could also be extended to other meters that have SCPI interfaces.
 Maybe some stuff even works out of the box.

 **NOTE:** This is work and progress and I have more features for this in mind. what works right now is connecting to the multimeter, switching modes and ranges as well as sampling rates.
-You also get nice graphing for the last 500 samples.
+You also get nice graphing for a configureable amount of last samples.

 **TODO:**

 - math modes
-- continuity threshold
 - code refactoring for easier integration of other meters
 - make serial parameters changeable
 - csv record export